Josef Charvát

-Josef Charvát (6 August 1897 – 31 January 1984) was a Czech academician of the Czech Academy of Sciences and a physician of internal medicine, the founder of Czech endocrinology.
-In addition, he was a professor of internal medicine at Charles University, an author of philosophical reflections, a teacher and a scout official.
+Josef Charvát (6 August 1897 – 31 January 1984) was a Czech doctor and endocrinologist.
+He played a significant role in the development of Czech endocrinology.
+Charvát graduated from the grammar school with honours before studying at Charles University.
+After World War I, he founded the 9th old scout troop and became a leader in the Union of Scouts.
+During World War II, Charvát was arrested by the Gestapo for resistance activity and imprisoned in several concentration camps.
+After the war, he founded the internal clinic at Charles University and became its head until 1970.
+Charvát was the founder of Czech endocrinology and also made contributions in the fields of stress, immunology, and medical cybernetics.

+Throughout his career, Charvát treated several important personalities, including politicians, artists, and prominent individuals.
+He also received numerous awards and was a member of the Advisory Board for Science and Technology in the United Nations.

 Early life and education

 Josef Charvát was on 6 August 1897 in Prague-Vinohrady into a low-income family of a trained blacksmith and locksmith, an employee of Elektrické podnikých in Prague.
 In 1912, he joined the Kamzík scout troop, which he later led and with which he founded the 2nd Prague Scout Troop.

 He graduated from the grammar school in Prague with honours in 1916.
 He began studying at the medical faculty of Charles University, but in 1916 he had to interrupt his studies and enlist in the artillery.
 He later fought on three different fronts of World War I.